d-rigel/byteboss-ai-agent/README.md

 - **School Course Study**: Get assistance with your school courses, including math, language learning, and more.
 - **Interactive Learning**: Engage with interactive lessons and exercises designed to enhance your learning experience.

+### Suggestive learning
+- **Suggests What a student needs to learn**: Suggests a student what to learn to stay updated.

 ### More as Proposed
 We are continuously working on adding more features and improving existing ones.
 Stay tuned for updates!